lukingroup/pylabnet/setup/README.md

 	in conda shell and run command :
 		`conda env create -f env_file.yml`

-5. Make sure to activate pylabnet virtual environment to run Jypeter Notebook and configure PyCharm to use Python interpreter from pylabnet environment.
+5. Make sure to activate pylabnet virtual environment to run Jupyter Notebook and configure PyCharm to use Python interpreter from pylabnet environment.

 - For Jupyter: run Jupyter Notebook in Pylabnet environment by using command: